MaastrichtU-IDS/d2s-docs/docs/cwl-services.md

 * Access Virtuoso at http://localhost:8890
 * Access the  linked data browser for GraphDB at http://localhost:7201
 * Access GraphDB at http://localhost:7200

+> You need to **activate CORS request** to allow communication between those services on your browser.
+An addon can be easily installed for [Firefox](https://addons.mozilla.org/fr/firefox/addon/cors-everywhere/) or [Chrome](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf).

 ## Run with docker-compose